subquery/documentation/docs/subquery_network/kepler/indexers/troubleshooting-indexers.md

 transaction may fail or may require manual gas limit
 ```

 This may occur in case your controller account is low on the operational token (MATIC).
 Check your controller account balance on the Account tab of your indexer.
-You can request more tokens at the faucet channel on Discord.

 ## depends_on contains an invalid type, it should be an array